Jamie DeWolf: Family

 Formerly Jamie Kennedy, DeWolf took his mother's maiden name in 2006 to avoid confusion with actor and fellow comedian Jamie Kennedy.
 DeWolf is the great-grandson of L. Ron Hubbard; being the grandson of Hubbard's son Ronald DeWolf (né L. Ron Hubbard, Jr.).
 DeWolf told the San Francisco Chronicle in 2001 that his mother and girlfriend were visited by Scientology agents, who asked about his comments on Scientology in his poetry and his appearance at a November 2000 benefit for the Lisa McPherson Trust in Clearwater, Florida.
 The poetry piece was titled "Judas' Son".
 Initially, the Scientology agents told DeWolf's mother that they were fellow poets, but DeWolf later remarked, "My mom knew from the moment they started talking that they were Scientologists, which they admitted to."
 DeWolf was quoted as saying, "They can't shut me up."
-In 2013 That same year he was quoted on The Young Turks as saying that Scientology is one of the most "devious, systematic brainwashing systems that's ever been invented."
+In 2013, he was quoted on The Young Turks as saying that Scientology is one of the most "devious, systematic brainwashing systems that's ever been invented."